roger2000hk/godbase/README.md

 # godbase
 #### a hacker friendly Golang DB

-still cooking, but here's a tiny teaser:
+Still cooking, but here's a tiny teaser:

 ```go